Spring is the perfect time to be planning your summer marketing activities.

 Community Magazines – most towns and villages have at least one community magazine.
 Parish magazines also prove to be good value.
 Although they tend to have a smaller distribution, readership is often high, so a worthwhile option if you are looking for low-cost advertising.

-GP/Dentist Surgeries – many GP surgeries and dental practices have digital screens offering advice and information to patients, and these are interspersed with ads.
+GP/Dentist Surgeries – many GP surgeries and dental practices have digital screens offering advice and information to patients, and these are interspersed with ads, but it is easier to get into rate of dental implant failures or some other rates.
 An audience in a waiting room is a captive audience.
 They generally have little else to do other than look at what is around them whilst they wait for their appointment.
 A digital screen visually connects with an audience, and if it is constantly changing and displaying different messages it will engage with the audience easily.

 Mobile Advertising – Vehicles not phones!
 Get brand exposure all around the local area by advertising on vehicles.
 Many taxi firms offer advertising on their cabs, and the local bus operator is also likely to have some advertising opportunities on local bus routes.